cicirello/generate-sitemap/README.md

 ### Example 3: Combining With Other Actions

 Presumably you want to do something with your sitemap once it is generated.
-In this example, we combine it with the action [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request).
+In this example workflow, we combine it with the action [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request).
 First, the `cicirello/generate-sitemap` action generates the sitemap.
 And then the `peter-evans/create-pull-request` monitors for changes, and